 OC4IDS uses a permissive schema.
 It does not enforce strong technical validation requirements on data, other than some structural rules and data type rules (dates, numbers and strings).

-The fact that data validates against the schema cannot be used to make any judgement about the quality of that data.
+The fact that data validates against the schema cannot be used to make any judgment about the quality of that data.

 Extending the schema¶